Battle of Los Angeles (2023): Night Two

 In the first semifinal match, Konosuke Takeshita defeated Komander by pinning him with a backslide.

 Next, Mike Bailey took on Bryan Keith.
-Bailey delivered a 450° splash with double knees to Keith's back for the win.
+Bailey delivered an Ultima Weapon on Keith's back for the win.

 It was followed by a ten-man tag team match featuring a surprise appearance by Jericho Appreciation Society (Angelo Parker, Chris Jericho, Daniel Garcia, Matt Menard and Sammy Guevara), thus marking Jericho's surprise PWG debut.
 Parker and Menard made their surprise returns to PWG after a near fifteen-year absence, having last appeared at the 2008 DDT4 while Guevara also made his surprise PWG return after a four-year absence, having last appeared as a participant in the 2018 Battle of Los Angeles.
 JAS took on Jonathan Gresham, Kevin Blackwood, Michael Oku, Player Uno and SB Kento.
 Jericho delivered a Judas Effect to Blackwood for the win.